Skip to main content

 For example, if you want to receive EUDI mdocs in a Procivis One wallet and verify them with a Procivis One Desk, be sure to complete all instructions for both the mobile and server instances.

-1. Create an entry of OID4VP specifically for EUDI, using their issuing certificate and URL scheme.
-Use the example below, or check out the one-core repo, making sure to input the current EUDI certificate:
+1. Create an entry of OID4VP specifically for EUDI, using their URL scheme.
+Use the example below:

 verificationProtocol: